Quick & Easy Chorizo Burrito Skillet

 For extra flavor.
 Add 2 tablespoons of taco seasoning to the broth.

 Toppings.
-Use as many toppings as your heart desires.
+Use as many toppings as you desire.
 My favorites are guacamole, sour cream, and fresh salsa.

 Meat.
 I love using chorizo because it’s already seasoned and full of flavor.
 But feel free to use any meat you like, such as ground beef, chicken, turkey, or pork.
-When using ground meat, you must season it when you brown it.
-You can just season with salt, black pepper, or taco seasoning for extra flavor.
+When using ground meat, season it while it’s browning.
+You can season with salt, black pepper, or taco seasoning for extra flavor.

 Spicy.
 Add a sliced jalapeño pepper when sautéing the other veggies (step 2).